Best Avalanche Airbags

 Most medium and taller testers like the Backcountry Access Float 32.
 The newest version of the Backcountry Access Float 22 works well for shorter riders.
 The Black Diamond Saga 40 and BD Halo 28 are both available in two torso lengths.

 Knowing what avalanche airbag to purchase depends on your specific backcountry needs.
 This review is intended to highlight the advantages and disadvantages of the options available today.
+Hopefully, you can utilize it to find one of the most important pieces of safety equipment you can take on any backcountry ski mission.

 — Ian Nicholson